charlesginane/share-fs/README.md

 # share-fs
-This is a shared file-system with open-MPI in c++
+This is a shared file-system with Open-MPI in c++